chris-lovejoy/youtube-titles-and-transcripts/README.md

 ```
 @inproceedings{lovejoy2021videotitle,
   title = {The Truth Is In The Title?
-Video Title Generation as a novel trainingobjective for video summarisation},
+Video Title Generation as a novel training objective for video summarisation},
   author = {Lovejoy, Davies, Till and Prosser},
   year = {2021},
 }